SCRT-HQ/VaporShell/docs/glossary/Add-VSDataPipelinePipelineField.md

----
-layout: glossary
-title: Add-VSDataPipelinePipelineField
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSDataPipelinePipelineField

 ## SYNOPSIS
-Adds an AWS::DataPipeline::Pipeline.Field resource property to the template
+Adds an AWS::DataPipeline::Pipeline.Field resource property to the template.
+A key-value pair that describes a property of a PipelineObject.
+The value is specified as either a string value (StringValue or a reference to another object (RefValue but not as both.
+To view fields for a data pipeline object, see Pipeline Object Reference: https://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-pipeline-objects.html in the *AWS Data Pipeline Developer Guide*.

 ## SYNTAX